DuPAL-PAL-DUmper/DuPAL_Analyzer/docs/analysis.md

 ---

 Another issue worth mentioning is what I call **multi-step states**.
-Suppose we have the following equations that define an output in a PAL:
+Suppose we have the following equations that define outputs in a PAL:

 ```text
 /o18 = /i9 +